agentage/agentkit/README.md

 ## Philosophy

-The Agent SDK philosophy is to provide small, functional tooling for building AI agents, making it a great solution for chatbots, automation, data processing, or AI-powered applications.
+The AgentKit philosophy is to provide small, functional tooling for building AI agents, making it a great solution for chatbots, automation, data processing, or AI-powered applications.

-Agent SDK does not force you to use any specific model or tool.
+AgentKit does not force you to use any specific model or tool.
 With support for multiple model providers and custom adapters, you can quickly craft your perfect AI workflow.

 ## API Reference